WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

     Spanish, Brazilian Portugese, Turkish, and Russian.
 English is the only language used by all maintainers.

-3. On what basis will Openverse maintainers use their "descretion" to create this list?
+3. On what basis will Openverse maintainers use their "discretion" to create this list?

     Until our community has developed its own standards around sensitivity, we